realazthat/v8.rocket/readme.md

-# v8rocket - The HTML/CSS/JS User Interface Library
+# v8rocket - The XHTML/CSS/JS User Interface Library

-***v8rocket*** (this project) is a library for integrating v8 with libRocket, and to expose the HTML DOM to Javascript.
+***v8rocket*** (this project) is a library for integrating v8 with libRocket, and to expose the XHTML DOM to Javascript.

-libRocket (http://librocket.com) is a ***renderer agnostic*** HTML/CSS renderer, useful for creating UIs for games and the like.
-Hopefully makes assembling a UI a breeze, using existing technology, and thus allowing existing, well used, thoroughly tested tools to be used.
-It allows easy "theming" via CSS, or even changing the HTML, without having to recompile the game code etc. It allows a fully dynamic layout, that can grow/shrink etc. as needed.
-The HTML allows the simple CSS Box Model to be used for UI.
+libRocket (http://librocket.com) is a ***renderer agnostic*** XHTML/CSS renderer, useful for creating UIs for games and the like.
+Hopefully makes assembling a game UI a breeze.

 v8 (http://code.google.com/p/v8/) is a ***fast*** Javascript engine, used by the Chromium browser to execute Javascript.

+Advantages of v8rocket:

+- Renderer agnostic: libRocket spits out 2D vertices and textures, which can be rendered to almost anything.
+- Input agnostic: libRocket does not capture input; the application can send input to libRocket from anywhere.
+- Use existing layout technology, the simple intuitive CSS Box Model to be used for UI.
+- Use of standardized XHTML/CSS to describe layout allows existing, well used, and thoroughly tested tools to be used.
+For example, perhaps one could use jQuery and other Javascript libraries to script the UI.
+- Allows easy "theming" via CSS, or even changing the XHTML, without having to recompile the game code etc.
+- Allows a fully dynamic layout, that can grow/shrink etc. as needed.
+- It can make it easier to implement some sort of HIG, as opposed to adhoc GUI which appears in commonly in 3D rendered applications.
+- One can possibly expose an API for their application, to enable scripting from v8, which can be useful for RAD.

 My goal and wish is to be able to leverage existing Javascript libraries that have revolutionized web development over the years, such as jQuery (http://jquery.com/).

 ## 3rd-party libraries